seanakabry/zk-tools/README.md

 ### Links

 *	[Direct link to `.kmmacros`](https://raw.githubusercontent.com/seanakabry/zk-tools/master/kmmacros/Insert%20UID.kmmacros) (right click and 'save link/target')

-### To Be Improved
+### Areas for Improvement

 *	The shell script which performs house-keeping on the global variable `Last UID` should delete any UIDs corresponding to times in the past.

 ### Changelog